 - COLORBOND® Steel Ultra – 12 years on projects located 500m or greater from the coast.
 No warranty on projects less than 500m (available in six standard colours, other colours available on request)

-- Aluminium – 40 year warranty on projects greater than 3km from the ocean, 20 years on projects located 1km-3km and up to a 10 year warranty on projects located less than 1km
+- Aluminium – up to 40 year warranty on projects greater than 3km from the ocean, up to 20 years on projects located 1km-3km and up to a 10 year warranty on projects located less than 1km

 - Titanium Zinc – non-coastal, expected lifespan 70+ years, no warranty offered for marine applications, however some treated zinc products will perform well